Bien Hoa Air Base: Capture of Bien Hoa Air Base

-VADAF use
+Contemporary Vietnamese utilization

-The VADAF 935th Fighter Regiment equipped with Sukhoi Su-30MK2 is based at Bien Hoa.
+The VN ADAF 935th Fighter Regiment equipped with Sukhoi Su-30MK2 is based at Bien Hoa.

 In April 2019 it was announced that the United States Agency for International Development was beginning a 10-year US$183 million project to decontaminate the base of Dioxin caused by Agent Orange defoliant stored at the base during the Vietnam War.
 The base was described as the most contaminated site in Vietnam and Dioxin had contaminated the soil and waterways.
 In 2025, this work was impacted by the cuts to USAID, which had been ordered by the Trump administration.